matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 be bound to either a user's account on the homeserver, or both the homeserver and an identity server.

 For context a threepid can be bound to an identity server to allow other users to find their Matrix ID using their email address or phone number.
-A threepid can also be bound to a user's account on the homeserver.
+A threepid can also be added to a user's account on the homeserver.
 This allows the threepid to be used for message notifications, login, password reset, and other important functions.
+We use the term `add` when talking about adding a threepid to a homeserver, and `bind` when binding a threepid to an identity server.
+This terminology will be used throughout the rest of this proposal.

 Typically, when using the `/account/3pid` endpoint, the identity server handles the verification -- either by sending an email to an email address, or a SMS message to a phone number.
-Once completed, the homeserver will check with the identity server that verification had indeed happened, and if so, the threepid would be bound (again, either to the homeserver, or the homeserver and identity server simultaneously).
+Once completed, the homeserver will check with the identity server that verification had indeed happened, and if so, the threepid would be either added to the homeserver, or added to the homeserver and bound to the identity server simultaneously.

 Now, consider the fact that the identity server used in this process is provided by the user, using the endpoint's `id_server` parameter.
 If the user were